 Filing for VA benefits doesn’t always go how you want it to.
 Perhaps you’re lost in the red tape of your initial application, or you think the VA unfairly denied your claim.
 You need help.
 But should you hire a VA lawyer or a VSO?
 This post explains more about the two options to help you make an informed decision.
 It also explains how to avoid predatory organizations that may try to represent you.

-Why would I hire a VA attorney?
+Why would I hire a VA disability lawyer?

 There are many non-attorneys out there willing to help you with your VA claim, which probably makes you wonder why you would choose to hire an attorney.
 After all, why spend money if someone says they’re willing to help for free?
 The short answer is that you get what you pay for, and you may need a more sophisticated level of assistance.
 But there’s a lot more to it than that.